puravi-238/SAC-Web-Task-2022-23/README.md

 <img src="https://github.com/puravi-238/SAC-Web-Task-2022-23/blob/main/nodetask.png" width="400" height="500" />

 ## Refrence Materials
-you could refer any sources, the ultimate goal is to learning things ^-^, but make sure to be honest in yourself. here are some links.....We suggest to look it up if you are new to web dev....
+you could refer any sources, the ultimate goal is to learning things ^-^, but make sure to be honest in yourself. here are some links.....We suggest to look it up considering you are new to web dev....

 1. HTML and CSS: https://youtube.com/playlist?list=PL4cUxeGkcC9ivBf_eKCPIAYXWzLlPAm6G
 2. Git and Github: https://youtube.com/playlist?list=PL4cUxeGkcC9goXbgTDQ0n_4TBzOO0ocPR